clairebilat/forensic-data-stories/_posts/2021-01-07-facebook-rgpd.md

 ## Visualizations

-To navigate those visualizations, you can zoom in or out to adapt the time range displayed, and you can click on the actions displayed at the right of the graph to select the ones you want to display.
+Each visualization is saved in an HTML file and can be found in the results folder.
+When they are open in a browser, you can zoom in or out to adapt the time range displayed, and you can click on the actions listed at the right of the graph to select the ones you want to display.

 ### Monthly count of Facebook actions, per action (std between 1 and 10)